ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 # Increasing capacity of a {{site.data.keyword.block_storage_is_short}} boot volume
 {: #resize-boot-volumes}

-You can increase the capacity in of your boot volumes during and after instance provisioning in the console, from the CLI, with the API, or Terraform.
-For first-generation boot volumes, you can increase the capacity from the default 100 GB up to 250 GB when the volumes are attached to a running virtual server instance.
+You can increase the capacity in of your boot volumes up to 250 GB during and after instance provisioning in the console, from the CLI, with the API, or Terraform.
+For first-generation boot volumes, you can increase the capacity when the volumes are attached to a running virtual server instance.
 The capacity of second-generation boot volumes can be increased even if the volumes are not attached to a running instance.
-The maximum capacity of a second-generation volume is 32,000 GB.
 The steps for increasing the capacity are the same for all volume profiles.
 {: shortdesc}

-When the boot volume capacity is increased over 250 GB, you can no longer create a custom image from that volume, or use it to start another instance.
-{: important}

 ## Increase boot volume capacity in the console
 {: #resize-vpc-boot-volumes-ui}